atl-tw/etwg-sample/README.md

      1. Validate that it is real.
 Sometimes there are things that are false positives.
 There is one currently noted in the project at the time of this writing.
 If it is a false positive, add it to the `./etc/suppression.xml` file and make a note of it.
+     1. As false positives in the NVD are occasionally ( :/ ) fixed, it is a good idea to remove the suppression file and make sure the list is applicable.
      1. If it is not a false positive, search in the root `build.gradle` file for "dependencies for security vulnerabilities".
 There is a block of sample code that you can use to forcibly replace the offending dependency across all the projects in the structure.